 Brown suits are typically less dressy than black, navy and charcoal.
 They are rarely worn to formal or business events.
 Nevertheless, they are a savvy choice for regular office days, nights on the town or semi-casual weddings.
 The best way to wear brown suits is by pairing them with brown shoes, albeit in a different shade.
 A pair of lace up boots, loafers, oxfords and derbies, all work with brown suits.
-Other than this, oxblood chelsea boots in suede or shiny leather brogues can complement your brown suit.
+Other than this, oxblood Chelsea boots in suede or shiny leather brogues can complement your brown suit.

 Blue suits are less formal than navy suits.
 These define smart casuals more than any other.
-While the colour is suitable all year round, it is not as versatile as a navy suit.
+While the color is suitable all year round, it is not as versatile as a navy suit.
 For this reason, shoes need to be chosen carefully.
 For a slightly formal look, blue can be paired with oxfords and brogues while for a casual aesthetic, it can be paired with loafers and boots.
 One combination that is a big no-no is a blue suit with black shoes.
 Instead, lighter shades of brown complement blue suits smartly.
 Alternatively, for a classy look, burgundy monk straps or loafers are a good choice.